 MISSISSIPPI

 A GUIDE TO THE MAGNOLIA STATE

-Michael Watson

-MISSISSIPPI
+2021

-Mississippi is the 20th state admitted to the Union.
+Michael Watson SECRETARY OF STATE MISSISSIPPI Mississippi is the 20th state admitted to the Union.
 Nicknamed both "The Magnolia State" and "The Hospitality State," Mississippi took its name from the Mississippi River which originates from the Indian word misi-ziibi, meaning "Great River" or "Father of Waters."
 David Holmes was chosen as the first governor of the State.
 With a population of almost 3 million and a land mass of 48,434 square miles, Mississippi is the 32nd most extensive and the 31st most populous of the 50 states.
 The state's density is 62.5 persons per square mile.
 Mississippi is heavily forested, with more than half of the state's area covered by wild trees, including pine, cottonwood, elm, hickory, oak, pecan, sweetgum, and tupelo.
 The State of Mississippi is entirely composed of lowlands.
 Situated at 806 feet above sea level, the highest point is Woodall Mountain in the northeastern corner of the state at the foothills of the Cumberland Mountains.
-The lowest point is sea level at the Gulf Coast.
+The lowest point is sea level at the Gulf CALHOUN Coast.
 The mean elevation in the state is 300 feet above sea level.

-For most of the year, the climate is mild, but becomes semi-tropical on the Gulf Coast.
+LEGLORE CHC CTAW CARRO For most of the year, the climate is mild, but becomes semi-tropical on the Gulf Coast.
 Summers are long, making it possible to grow crops from March through October.
-The average temperature in January is 48 degrees.
-The average temperature in July is 81 degrees, but more common daytime temperatures range in the 90s.
+The average MISSISSIPPI temperature in January is 48 degrees.
+ACKSON The average temperature in July is 81 degrees, but more common daytime JASPER temperatures range in the 90s.
 The average rainfall is 52 inches and fall is the driest season.
 The State Capital is Jackson.

-Mississippi was admitted as the 20th state of the United States on December 10, 1817.
+WALTHALL Mississippi was admitted as the 20th state of the United States on December 10, 1817.

 STATE SYMBOLS

-Mississippi's Coat of Arms was adopted in 1894.
+Coat of Arms - Mississippi's Coat of Arms was adopted in 1894.
 Inscribed on the scroll is the state motto Virtute et Armis - "By Valor and Arms."

 The Great Seal - The state seal has been in use since Mississippi became a state in 1817.
 The Seal was amended by an act of the 2014 Legislature to include the words "In God We Trust."

+State Flag - The New Magnolia state flag was voted on and approved by the people of the State of Mississippi in the statewide election held on November 3, 2020 and signed by Governor Tate Reeves on January 11, 2021.
+The new flag has a Magnolia blossom in the center, a symbol long-used to represent our state and the hospitality of our citizens.
+It is sleek and updated to represent the forward progression of Mississippi.

 State Bird - Found in all sections of Mississippi, the mockingbird was selected as the official state bird by the Women's Federated Clubs and by the State Legislature in 1944.

 State Flower and Tree - In 1900, the school children of Mississippi elected the magnolia as the state flower.

 State Waterfowl - Wood duck

 State Song - "Go Mississippi"

 State Fish - Largemouth or black bass

 State Insect - Honeybee

 State Shell - Oyster shell

 State Water Mammal - Bottlenose dolphin

 State Fossil - Prehistoric whale

 State Land Mammals - Red fox and white-tailed deer

 State Beverage - Milk

 State Stone - Petrified wood

 State Butterfly - Spicebush swallowtail

 State Dance - Square dancing

 State Toy - Teddy bear

 State Soil - Natchez Silt Loam

-Megnotia Megnotia Space 2002 Pluribus Unitri

-Native Dominion Upon the first arrival of Europeans, the region
+Native Dominion

-Europeans, the region which is now Mississippi was inhabited by three powerful Indian tribes: the Choctaws, Chickasaws, and the Natchez.
+Upon the first arrival of Europeans, the region which is now Mississippi was inhabited by three powerful Indian tribes: the Choctaws, Chickasaws, and the Natchez.

+1540-1541

 Hernando DeSoto, a Spanish Explorer, becomes the first known European to enter Mississippi.
 In the spring of 1541, he reaches the Mississippi River a few miles south of Memphis.

+1673